periperipatus/rcn_summer/Comparative genomics/3_alignment/3_alignment.md

 * Trim to the nearest codon on 3' end
 * Check it's in the same reading frame as when you downloaded it! (shared start codon)
 * USER DISCRETION: Delete or mask sequences that are indels, poorly aligned or  highly divergent regions if they do not appear to be biologically real
-* USER DISCRETION: It may be necessary to delete a species from an alignment if the sequence cannot be aligned.
+* USER DISCRETION: It may be necessary to delete a species' sequence from an alignment if the sequence cannot be aligned.

 # Discussion Prompts (Tuesday)